 Just head over to Kindle Direct Publishing.
 Once you have signed up for a new account, enter your ebook details, upload a cover image, and choose the distribution rights.
 You can price it however you want or even offer it for free – KDP will have your ebook up on Amazon in just 12 hours.

 Don’t expect to get a huge number of sales on the first day unless you already have an established reader base, though.
 With Kindle, your ebook will be listed on Amazon, but it will be pretty low on a list that features thousands of other ebooks.
 To make the most of the platform, you will have to market the book yourself.
 You can try offering it for free for the first few days or take advantage of social media marketing to get people to know about your book.
-While it won’t make you rich, it can still help you earn a decent amount over the years if you do it right.
+While it may not make you rich (it has happened), it can still help you earn a decent amount over the years if you do it right.